See What Visitors Do, Not What You Assumed

 Starting Point for Every Optimization

-Treat heatmaps as the starting point for every optimization hypothesis.
-Before launching an A/B test, they review click and scroll heatmaps to identify exactly where friction exists.
+Treat heatmaps as the starting point for optimization.
+Review click and scroll heatmaps before launching an A/B test to find friction points.

 UX Designers